jack27121/STANNcam/readme.md

 # STANNcam 2.1.0🎥

-STANNcam is a camera and resolution manager system for GameMaker-LTS (and onwards)
+STANNcam is a pixel-perfect camera and resolution manager system for GameMaker-LTS (and onwards)
 It foregoes gamemakers viewports and application_surface,
 and instead gives full control on where and in which order to draw your different camera's contents to the screen.